-All Film and Electronic Media candidates will choose a concentration and complete 6 credit hours in their chosen area starting in the spring of their first year.
+All Film and Media Arts candidates will choose a concentration and complete 6 credit hours in their chosen area starting in the spring of their first year.

 If you’re interested in the sustainability of the natural world and related issues—climate disruption, wildlife, environmental justice, overconsumption, biodiversity loss, animal rights, food and agriculture, and a huge array of related topics—you’ll want to choose the Environmental and Wildlife Filmmaking concentration.